Visit in February 2024

 Nkwanta Methodist Primary

 Engineer John is my contact at the Mampong Municipal Assembly, and I know him because of our correspondence about our building the Aframano school and the Kontonho school.
 He took me to the Nkwanta Methodist Primary school to hear of their needs.
-The school has 560 pupils across KG and primary.
-I met with the head teacher Mr George Acquaah, who, in the course of describing their challenges, told me from memory the sizes of their classes:
+The school has 560 pupils across kindergarten and primary.
+I met with the head teacher GA, who, in the course of describing their challenges, told me from memory the sizes of their classes:

 KG1 KG2 P1 P2 P3 P4 P5 P6